 Course of study: International Business Management & Sustainability (Master) Degree: Master of Business Administration (MBA) Modul number: 05 Modul title: International Business Project Module responsible: Prof. Dr. rer. pol.
-Barbara Niersbach Language of lecture: english Typ of module: Compulsory elective module Module Content: The International Business Project plays an outstanding role for the transfer of practice into one's own field of activity.
+Barbara Niersbach Language of lecture: english Typ of module: Compulsory elective module Module Content: The International Business Project plays an outstanding role in the transfer of practice into one's own field of activity.
 It links academia to practice and vice versa.
 Within this module students will develop practical business skills and put their knowledge into practice.
 This takes place in an international setting, where cultural characteristics are worked out in the project.
 The module consists of an international study week, which foresees a preparatory and follow-up event.
-The students gain an insight into the actions of globally operating companies as well as into the culture of the respective country.
-Main content: - Preparation of the international study week and the theoretical framework for a project group work (RWU location) Visit the partner university in the respective country - Lecture at the partner university in the respective country where the project assignment is handed over to the students - Visit companies in the respective country, meet business professionals and gain valuable insights into a global, multicultural context (theory-practice transfer) - Understanding cultural components and learn intercultural competences of the host country - Insight into the topic of sustainability in the visited country - Presentation of the first results (base structure) of the project task (location: Country of partner university) - Debriefing of the international study week, final presentation of results as well as personal exchange of experiences and "lessons learned" (RWU location) For students who cannot take part in the trip abroad there is an alternative option for a coursework with an international and/or intercultural background.
+The students gain an insight into the actions of globally operating companies, as well as an insight in different international guest lectures as well as into the culture of the respective country.
+Main content: - Preparation of the international study week and the theoretical framework for a project group work (RWU location). - Visit the partner university in the respective country. - Lecture at the partner university in the respective country where the project assignment is handed over to the students. - Visit companies in the respective country, meet business professionals and gain valuable insights into a global, multicultural context (theory-practice transfer) - Understanding cultural components and learning intercultural competences of the host country. - Insight into the topic of sustainability in the visited country - Presentation of the first results (base structure) of the project task (location: Country of partner university) - Debriefing of the international study week, final presentation of results as well as personal exchange of experiences and "lessons learned" (RWU location) For students who cannot take part in the trip abroad there is an alternative option for coursework with an international and/or intercultural background.
 This exception needs to be discussed with the person responsible for the module.
+Focus on Sustainability in the Module: During the visits of partner universities/lectures and companies, sustainability topics in academic and practice will be included and discussed in depth in an international and intercultural setting.
 Courses: Pre- and debriefing at RWU as well as participation in the events in the target country.
 The country is determined by the person responsible for the module.
 Teaching and learning forms: PL Project-based Learning format within an intercultural context.
-Prerequisites for participation: University degree Applicability of the module: International Business Management & Sustainability, Intercultural competence Prerequisites allocation ECTS: Documentation or Case study presentation ECTS credits: 5
+Prerequisites for participation: Bachelor degree or University degree with basic knowledge in Project Management, Intercultural Competences, Strategic Marketing